 Hiring the Right Home Security System Installer and Monitoring Service

 Even if you purchase a home security system with all the bells and whistles, it won’t do you any good if it’s designed poorly or set up sloppily.
-When hiring an installer, consider several points:
+When hiring an installer, consider:

 What Do Past Customers Say?

-Our Ratings Tables list our evaluations of local alarm installers, most of which serve all or most of the area.
-The ratings come from our surveys of Checkbook and Consumer Reports subscribers plus other randomly selected individuals.
+We primarily surveyed Checkbook subscribers, but also invited other randomly selected consumers to provide ratings.
 We asked them to rate companies they had used as “inferior,” “adequate,” or “superior” on various aspects of service, including “doing work properly,” “starting and completing work promptly,” “letting you know cost early,” “advice on service options and costs,” and “overall quality.”
 Our Ratings Tables list all companies that received 10 or more ratings on our surveys, and reports the percent of each company’s surveyed customers who rated it “superior” (as opposed to “adequate” or “inferior”) on each question.
-Click here for more information on our customer survey and other research methds.

-As you can see, a few companies were rated “superior” overall by at least 90 percent of their surveyed customers, but a few others received such favorable ratings from less than 60 percent.
+As you can see, a few companies were rated “superior” overall by at least 90 percent of their surveyed customers, but others received such favorable ratings from less than 60 percent.

 The main problems reported by customers: systems that don’t work properly, installation-related damage to property, messiness, and slow response to requests for service.
-Some companies’ reps are seemingly unable to show up for appointments.
+Some companies’ reps rarely show up for appointments.